flizhou/age_effects_on_COVID-19/doc/report.md

 between the COVID-19 death rate and the portion of the senior.
-The Python programming language (Van Rossum and Drake 2009), the R programming language (R Core Team 2019) and the following Python/R packages were used: Pandas (McKinney 2010), requests, zipfile, io, json, knitr (Xie 2014), tidyverse (Wickham 2017), MASS, mice, resample, testthat, rjson, repr, cowplot (Wilke 2019).
+The Python programming language (Van Rossum and Drake 2009), the R programming language (R Core Team 2019) and the following Python/R packages were used: Pandas (McKinney 2010), requests (Chandra and Varanasi 2015), knitr (Xie 2014), tidyverse (Wickham 2017), MASS (Venables and Ripley 2002), mice (van Buuren and Groothuis-Oudshoorn 2011), resample (Hesterberg 2015), testthat (Wickham 2011), rjson (Couture-Beil 2018), repr (Angerer, Kluyver, and Schulz 2019).
 The code used to perform the analysis and create this report can be found here:
 <https://github.com/flizhou/age_effects_on_COVID-19>.

 The following three functions were used to display model results and